wp-plugins/fancyboxify/readme.txt

 2. Activate the plugin through the 'Plugins' menu

 == Frequently Asked Questions ==
-=How do I disable Fancybox on a particular post?=
+= How do I disable Fancybox on a particular post? =
 If you'd like to disable Fancybox on a single post just add a custom field called 'nofancybox' and set it's value to 'true'.
 Instructions on how to add custom fields to posts can be found at [this](http://codex.wordpress.org/Custom_Fields) codex article.